ImSwitch/ImSwitch/docs/use-cases.rst

 The pulses will be directly handled by the National Instruments card and our TTLDesigner.

-Optical Projection Tomography (OPT) using rotator stepping
+Optical Projection Tomography (OPT) using stepper motor
 --------------------------------------------------------------------
 contact: `David Palecek (CCMAR, Portugal) <mailto:david@stanka.de>`_, `Teresa Correia (CCMAR, Portugal) <mailto:tmcorreia@ualg.pt>`_